Decision Tree Classification with Differential Privacy: A Survey: Preliminaries

 Informally, information gain uses Shannon's definition of information as being the opposite of entropy \cite{Shannon1949}; reducing entropy means gaining information.
 More formally, information gain can be expressed as the entropy of the current node $i$ minus the total entropy of the child nodes $J$ created by splitting $i$ with each value of an attribute $A$.
 Since the aim is to find the attribute that best reduces entropy, and the entropy of $i$ is the same regardless of which attribute is selected to make child nodes $J$, only the entropy of $J$ needs to be calculated in order to find the attribute with the largest information gain.
 The attribute that will best split $i$ is the attribute that minimizes:

 where $x_i$ is the subset of $x$ in node $i$, $n_i^v$ is the number of records in $i$ with value $v\in A$, and similarly for $n_i^{v,c}$ with class label $c\in C$.

-Examples of greedy decision tree algorithms are ID3 \cite{Quinlan1986} (which was developed further into C4.5 \cite{Quinlan1993}) and CART \cite{Breiman1984}.
+Examples of greedy decision tree algorithms are ID3 \cite{Quinlan1986} (which was developed further into C4.5 \cite{Quinlan1993}), CART \cite{Breiman1984} and \citeN{Hothorn2006}'s unbiased regression tree algorithm.
 These algorithms built a single tree, and were extended in later years to build an ensemble of trees.
-Random Forest \cite{Breiman2001} is one such extension, which selects a random subset of records and a random subset of attributes to build each decision tree with, often 100 or more times.
+Random Forest \cite{Breiman2001} is one such extension, which selects a random subset of records and a random subset of attributes to build each greedy decision tree with, often 100 or more times.
 The random selection of records and attributes adds diversity to the decision trees, helping prevent the greedy splitting function from getting trapped in local optima.
 It also prevents the final decision forest from being over-reliant on specific records, which can otherwise lead to fragile tree structures.